thefrontside/microstates/README.md

 > *Pro tip* Remember, Microstate transitions always return a Microstate.
 This is true both inside and outside the transition function.
 Using this convention to allow composition to reach crazy levels of complexity.

-Let's compose a Boolean into another class type and see what happens.
+Let's use a `Boolean` in another type and see what happens.

 ```js
 class App {